 This goes hand in hand with understanding your audience.
 You don’t have to do all the heavy lifting on your own.
 Your sales and customer success teams know what your current customers want (and what they don’t).
 This is a gold mine of information you can use to craft an effective content marketing strategy.

 Gather information from these teams.
 Then apply it to create content for prospects.
 Addressing feedback from your customer base through your content is a winning approach.
-This will increase the chances of your content making an impact in 2023.
+This will increase the chances of your content making an impact.

 Gain visibility into your best resources with a content audit